 Bird lovers in particular will appreciate and enjoy a trip to the Upper Rock Nature Preserve.
 To get to the Upper Rock Nature Preserve, you have to go with a tour guide.
 During the Spring and Fall, visitors can see thousands of migrating birds taking a rest on their journey.

 The Barbary Macaques (monkeys) are very popular on the Rock!
 You will find these monkeys all along the ride up the Gibraltar Rock.
 There is a common misconception that they are tame (because they are so used to tourists), but be warned – they are wild animals!
 And, they are sneaky little things.
 They will make off with your purse or bag if you don’t keep a hand on them!

 Because of the Mediterranean climate, you can potentially see dolphins and whales around the Rock.
 There are tours you can take to see the dolphin in the Mediterranean if you desire.

+You definitely will want to plan on a meal during you day trip to Gibraltar.
 There are so many food choices!
 If you want Italian or Indian – it’s here!
 If you want fast food or fish and chips – it’s here!
 Whether you have a high budget or low budget, you can eat very well in Gibraltar!
 We went for the traditional British pub and enjoyed a pint with our lunch.